mahdilow/btc-savings-tracker/README.md

 # Bitcoin Savings & Profit Tracker

 This application helps you track your Bitcoin purchases, analyze your overall investment, and view timeline analytics.
-It supports Jalali calendar dates and provides advanced analytics, DCA planning, and data export features.
+It supports Persian calendar calendar dates and provides advanced analytics, DCA planning, and data export features.

 ## Table of Contents